Surgical weight loss procedures

 What are the benefits of bariatric surgery?

 Many Beaumont services for bariatric surgery are covered by insurance.
-More information on what you will pay here.
+More information on what you will pay at the Weight Control Centers can be found here.

 How does Beaumont’s bariatric surgery program work?

 Because we realize that your chances of achieving and sustaining a healthy weight are significantly better with support, Beaumont offers a comprehensive program for bariatric patients.
 Led by a physician who specializes in obesity medicine, the program

 at the Weight Control Centers include licensed psychology staff, exercise physiologists and dietitians to help you during your weight loss journey.

 Our offerings include: